foxmask/django-th/docs/installation.rst

     pip install django-th[rss,twitter,pocket,github]

+step 2:

-and if you need Evernote, you will have to finish by
+if you need Evernote, you will have to finish by

 .. code-block:: bash

     pip install -r https://raw.githubusercontent.com/foxmask/django-th/master/requirements-evernote.txt

-this is because Evernote SDK for Python 3 is not yet available on pypi
+this is because Evernote SDK for Python 3 is not yet available on pypi, then we get it from GitHub

+Once you have made this steps, you can continue to the [configuration process](http://trigger-happy.readthedocs.org/en/latest/configuration.html)